 The billionaire tax – a (modest) proposal for the 21st century

-As recent projections warn that we’re off-track to reduce inequality for the 2030 deadline of the Sustainable Development Goals, the pressing need for equitable tax systems takes center stage at the 28th WIDER Annual Lecture.
+As recent projections warn that we’re off-track to reduce poverty for the 2030 deadline of the Sustainable Development Goals, the pressing need for equitable tax systems takes center stage at the 28th WIDER Annual Lecture on 4 September in Helsinki, Finland.
 Esteemed economist Gabriel Zucman examines how disparities of current tax structures guarantee this inequality is persistent due to advantages enjoyed by the ultra-wealthy.

 Advocating for a new form of multilateralism focused on rooting out the inequalities that can otherwise corrode democratic societies, Zucman proposes a coordinated minimum tax equal to 2% of wealth for the world’s super-rich.
 This approach aims to generate an additional $250 billion in tax revenues from a select group of 3,000 billionaires, underscoring the profound wealth concentration and advocating for a fairer distribution system.